ahmfaiz/patriotctf2024/writeup.md

     main()
 ```

-2. I knew I had to run the ls command somehow first.
+2. I knew I had to run the `ls` command somehow first.
 3. We can see that the command must have echo in it.
 So the simplest way to achieve desired output would be `echo $(ls)`.
 4. But after replacing special characters `ls` command is blacklisted.
 5. I noticed that slashes (`/`) are not being sanitized.
-6. So I used `echo $(/bin/ls)` and it worked.
+6. So I used `echo $(/bin/ls)` as split command splits at spaces, so the command would be `/bin/ls` instead of `ls`.
+And it worked.
 I could see a file named `flag.txt`.
 7. So I ran `echo $(/bin/cat flag.txt)` and voilà!

 **Flag: pctf{echo_is_such_a_versatile_command}**